timm/ish/CONTRIB.md

 that the right tigns are being returned;
 Change the function's `defun` to `deftest`

-Nest, at the last line of the `Xok.lisp`, add this line:
+Nest, at the last line of the `Xeg.lisp`, add this line:

     (tests)